Sean090900/sean_portfolio_public/README.md

 **What is Involved?**

 >This program relies on Twilio SMS services for the creation of webhooks activated through personal phones.
 An SMS message with game information is sent by a user, which sets off an AWS Lambda function to store the data in a DynamoBD table.
-The user may create their own profile, edit there game stats, check other players game stats, and reference a list of commands accepted by the program.
-Storage in DynamoBD allows for persistent data to be referenced and edited at will by the user.
+The user may create their own profile, edit their game stats, check other players' game stats, and reference a list of commands accepted by the program.
+Storage in DynamoBD allows for persistent data to be referenced and edited by the user at will.

 **Programming Skills/Tools/Concpets Used:**